ofek/pyapp/README.md

 <EXE> self restore
 ```

-This will wipe the unpacked distribution and start fresh.
+This will wipe the installation and start fresh.

 ##### Update